Course Navigation

 Removing Water from the Cycle

-Wastewater Disposal Injection Well in Texas
+Wastewater Disposal Injection Well in the Eagle Ford trend of Texas

 Class II wells include injection wells for enhanced oil recovery and also for permanent water disposal.
 The Environmental Protection Agency (EPA) is given oversight regarding Class II wells via the Safe Drinking Water Act.
 That oversight can be transferred to the state through a process called primacy.
 For example, Class II wells in Texas are regulated by the Railroad Commission of Texas because Texas has been granted primacy over Class II wells by the EPA.